Skip to content

 groovy

-// Using def keyword
+// Using the def keyword

 def name = "Groovy"

-// Explicitly specifying type
+// Explicitly specifying a type

 String greeting = "Hello, ${name}!"